 - Written by Jason Korolenko

 Andreas Kisser won’t be getting much sleep this year.
-Between writing for Sepultura’s 13th album, rehearsing for an upcoming European tour with Hammercult, recording a weekly program that airs every Sunday on Brazilian radio (and online), preparing for September’s Rock In Rio where Sepultura will perform two sets on two different nights—one with Brazilian composer Zé Ramalho, the other with French percussionists Les Tambours Du Bronx (which will be recorded for a DVD release)—Andreas decided to start a new band, a sort of Latin American supergroup, called De La Tierra.
+Between writing for Sepultura’s 13th album, rehearsing for an upcoming European tour with Hammercult, recording a weekly program that airs every Sunday on Brazilian radio (and online), preparing for September’s Rock In Rio where Sepultura will perform two sets on two different nights—one with Brazilian composer Zé Ramalho, the other with French percussionists Les Tambours Du Bronx (which will be recorded for a DVD release)—Andreas decided to join a new band, a sort of Latin American supergroup, called De La Tierra.

 De La Tierra’s lineup is rounded out by Alex Gonzalez from Mexican rock legends Maná, Andrés Giminez of A.N.I.M.A.L., and Fabulosos Cadillacs’ Sr. Flavio.
 In this exclusive interview, Andreas graciously took some time out from recording to discuss DLT, as well as Sepultura’s successor to 2011’s Kairos.